 - 225 grams (1 and 1/2 cups) dark or milk chocolate, chopped by hand

 - 50 grams (1/2 cup) walnuts, roughly chopped*

 - Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Line two baking trays with baking or parchment paper.

 - In a large mixing bowl, add cold butter and sugar.
 Beat with an electric mixer until combined.
 Add vanilla and egg.
 Beat again until combined – but try not to over mix.

 - Add flour, cornflour, baking soda and salt, if using, and beat on a low speed until soft cookie dough forms.
 Add chocolate and walnuts and beat briefly.

 - Scoop out cookie dough, roughly 2 tablespoons per cookie, and place on prepared oven trays, leaving room for the cookie to spread.

 - Bake cookies for 12-14 minutes or until golden brown.
 Leave cookies to cool completely.

-***Instead of rolling the cookie dough smooth, leave it rough and pieced together for a more rustic look.
+Shaping the dough: Instead of rolling the cookie dough smooth with your hands, leave it rough and pieced together for a more rustic look as pictured below.